Leading the way in sustainability

 These certifications show that fisheries meet the criteria of the United Nations Food and Agriculture Organization (FAO) Code of Conduct for Responsible Fisheries.
 This is the most comprehensive and respected fisheries management guidelines in the world, created with the participation of leading fishery biologists, environmental organisations and fishery managers representing more than seventy countries.

-The Alaska Responsible Fisheries Management (RFM) programme was developed to offer seafood buyers and sellers a credible, cost effective choice in seafood certification and is defined by two certification standards:
+The Alaska Responsible Fisheries Management (RFM) program was developed to offer seafood buyers and sellers a credible, cost effective choice in seafood certification.
+RFM provides a unique opportunity for the entire supply chain to communicate the origin of their certified sustainable seafood without logo licensing fees.
+The Program is defined by two certification standards:

-The Chain of Custody Standard (CoC) ensures traceability through the supply chain, demonstrating commitment to responsible food sourcing and providing confidence to all seafood buyers.
+The Chain of Custody Standard (CoC) ensure traceability through the supply chain, demonstrating commitment to responsible food sourcing and providing confidence to all seafood buyers.

-Alaska RFM is the first certification programme to achieve recognition against the Global Sustainable Seafood Initiative’s (GSSI) benchmark tool.
+Alaska RFM was the first certification program to achieve recognition against the Global Sustainable Seafood Initiative’s (GSSI) global benchmark tool.
 GSSI aims to increase comparability and transparency in seafood certification and enable informed choice for procurement of certified seafood.